Skip to content

 TrailForks.com - https://www.trailforks.com/region/cody/

-For you roadies looking for local favorites there is a wide range of options.
+Cody also offers unbeatable scenic rides for road biking.
 Want big mountain climbs?
 Head up to the Chief Joseph Scenic Highway at 8048 feet (Wyoming 296) or the highest elevation paved road in the Northern Rockies, the epic Beartooth Highway (US 212) at 10,947 feet.
-The Southfork Road (WY 291) is a long dead end that gets more scenic, less travelled and narrower the further out you go.
+The Southfork Road (WY 291) is a long dead-end that gets more scenic, less travelled and narrower the further out you go.
 Want some pavement with no traffic, then the Oregon Basin road (Rd 3FK) is for you.

 Camping